ArjunAranetaCodes/MyVibedRepo/pomodoro1/README.md

 #### Using Simple Timer Mode
 1. Open `index.html` in a modern web browser
-2. Click the menu button (☰) in the top-left corner
+2. Click the settings button (⚙️) in the control row below the timer
-3. Note: Timer Settings menu is hidden by default.
+3. Note: Timer Settings section is hidden by default.
 To access it, you can modify the HTML to show it.
-4. Hover over "Timer Settings" (⏱️) to reveal settings (if visible)
+4. Navigate to the **Timer Settings** section in the settings popup (if visible)
 5. Enter desired timer duration (in minutes)
 6. (Optional) Select background type:
    - **Liquid Glass**: Animated gradient background (default)